vesterheim/vesterheim.github.io/visit/plan/itineraries/folk-art/index.md

 Vesterheim
 -----------------
 For Patti, choosing favorite artifacts to see in the museum is like picking out a favorite child.
 However, two pieces that she enjoys seeing and studying often are the big Agder trunk and the trunk painted by Sebjørn Kverndalen.
-She is always a bit in awe from where inspiration will come from.
+She is always a bit in awe about where inspiration will come from.
 She can see pieces many times over and yet, when spending time in the presence of the old pieces, there is always something to spark the imagination.

 Getting to Vesterheim
 --------------------------